Journey mapping in strategic planning

 WHO ARE OUR CUSTOMERS?

 The better we understand the experiences our customers are going through, the more we are able to empathize their situation and develop services that will accurately meet their needs.
-Creating personas help us develop this understanding: it gives us a clear picture of our customers’ needs, drivers and expectations.
+Creating personas helps us develop this understanding: it gives us a clear picture of our customers’ needs, drivers and expectations.
 Working with personas makes us aware of the different experiences that our customers have and what we need to do to align our business model and actions with their specific needs.

 Our customers’ problems are the reason why our organization exists – solving them on different levels will determine how successful our organisation will be in the long run.